-While Shields was at Rutgers-Newark some of her responsibilities included recruiting, administrative duties and camp coordinator.
-She also organized the teams Tip-Off Tournament and served as a Team Academic Advisor.
+While at Rutgers-Newark some of her responsibilities included recruiting, administrative duties and camp coordinator.
+She also organized the team’s Tip-Off Tournament and served as a Team Academic Advisor.

 A three-time All-New Jersey Athletic Conference guard at The College of New Jersey, Shields helped TCNJ to NJAC championships in 2004 and 2006, finishing tied for third in career assists (309) and fifth in steals (196) in school history.
 She served as team captain as a junior and senior.
 A four-year letterwinner, she earned first-team All-NJAC honors in 2005 while garnering second unit notice as a sophomore and senior.

-She earned her bachelor of science in communications from TCNJ in 2006 after four years on the Dean’s List.
-Two years later, Shield earned a masters degree in Liberal Studies from Rutger-Newark.
+She earned a Bachelor’s degree in communication from TCNJ in 2006 after four years on the Dean’s List.
+Two years later, Shields earned a Master’s degree in Liberal Studies from Rutgers-Newark.